1j01/jspaint/README.md

   If you want better collaboration support, follow the development of [Mopaint](https://github.com/1j01/mopaint).
 * Load many different palette formats with **Colors > Get Colors**.
   (I made a [library](https://github.com/1j01/palette.js/) for this.)
-* Mobile support (altho fairly lacking in some areas).
-Use two fingers to pan the view.
+* Touch support: use two fingers to pan the view.
 * Click/tap the selected colors area to swap the foreground and background colors
+* Vertical colors box mode, accessible from URL https://jspaint.app/?vertical-colors-box
+* An experimental eye gaze friendly mode, for use with an eye tracker, head tracker, or other coarse input device, accessible from URL https://jspaint.app/?eye-gaze-mode (you can try it out with [Camera Mouse](http://cameramouse.org/) or [GazePointer](https://sourceforge.net/projects/gazepointer/))

 ![JS Paint drawing of JS Paint on a phone](images/meta/mobipaint.png)